knadh/listmonk-site/docs/docs/index.md

 [![listmonk](images/logo.svg)](https://listmonk.app)

-listmonk is a self-hosted, full fledged, high performance mailing list and newsletter manager.
+listmonk is a self-hosted, high performance mailing list and newsletter manager.
 It comes as a standalone binary and the only dependency is a Postgres database.

-!!! warning "Alpha software"

-> listmonk is **alpha** software and may change and break.
-Use with caution.
-That said, it has been in active use at [zerodha.com](https://zerodha.com) for several months where it has processed hundreds of campaigns and tens of millions of e-mails.

 [![listmonk screenshot](https://user-images.githubusercontent.com/547147/89733057-87566580-da70-11ea-8160-855f6f046a55.png)](https://listmonk.app)